BMO Mortgage Rates & Reviews

 Increase Your Payment Frequency

-You are able to increase how often you will pay your BMO mortgage payments, which can help save you interest over your mortgage term.
-You have three payment frequency options: monthly, bi-weekly, and weekly.
-The way you save money on interest by paying more frequently is because you are reducing your mortgage balance more often, rather than once per month.
-This means you will have less of a balance that is collecting interest each month.
-Over time, this can help you become mortgage free faster.
+You are able to increase the frequency of your BMO mortgage payments, which can help save you interest over your mortgage term.
+You have three payment frequency options — monthly, bi-weekly, and weekly.
+You can save money on interest by paying more frequently because you are reducing your mortgage balance more than once per month.
+This means you will have less of a balance that is accruing interest each month.
+Over time, this can help you become mortgage-free faster.

 BMO Mortgage Protection Insurance

 As an add-on feature, BMO offers mortgage protection insurance products such as mortgage life insurance, critical illness insurance, disability insurance, and job-loss insurance.
-The way these coverages work is if you have coverage and if what the coverage is protecting against happens, you will get part or all of your mortgage paid off.
-The biggest appeal of adding BMO mortgage protection insurance is to give you the peace of mind that if something happens to you, that your family will be able to remain in your home.
-Other benefits of the offerings that BMO has is that your payments will not increase over time, and the process of getting covered is much easier than getting term or whole life insurance.
-Some of the downfalls of getting mortgage protection insurance is that your coverage will naturally decline as your mortgage balance is paid off, along with the lack of flexibility in where you can use the money, with the payout automatically going towards your mortgage balance.
+If something happens to you, and the event is covered under insurance, you will get part or all of your mortgage paid off.
+BMO mortgage protection insurance can give you the peace of mind that if something happens to you, your family will be able to remain in your home.
+Other benefits of the offerings from BMO are that your payments will not increase over time, and the process of getting covered is much easier than getting a general term or life insurance.
+Some of the drawbacks of getting mortgage protection insurance are that your coverage will naturally decline as your mortgage balance is paid off and the lack of flexibility in where you can use the insurance payout, as it automatically goes towards paying your mortgage balance.

 Property Tax Payments

-As a requirement in most mortgage contracts, you will need to pay your property taxes monthly through BMO.
-This is common across all banks, where you will pay 1/12th of the estimated property tax amount owed on your home to BMO each month, and in return, BMO will use this money to pay your property taxes on your behalf.
-The reason why BMO requires this is to reduce the risk of you not paying your property taxes.
-If you were to not make your property tax payments, the municipality will place a lien on your property, which will automatically mean the city is to be paid back ahead of your bank in the event you default.
-In order to protect themselves, BMO will have you pay through them, although you may not be required to pay property taxes through the bank depending on your mortgage terms.
+Your mortgage contract may need to pay your property taxes through BMO every month.
+This is common across all banks, where you will pay 1/12th of the estimated property tax amount owed on your home to BMO each month, and BMO will use this money to pay your property taxes on your behalf.
+The reason BMO requires this is to reduce the risk of you not paying your property taxes.
+If you were to not make your property tax payments, the municipality can place a lien on your property, which will automatically mean the city is to be paid back ahead of your bank in the event you default.
+In order to protect themselves, BMO will have you pay through them.
+However, you may not be required to pay property taxes through the bank depending on your mortgage terms.
 Even if you are not required to pay through BMO, you will still have the option to pay through the bank, which could be beneficial to help you budget and remember your payments.

 BMO Mortgage Contact